electron/electronjs.org-old/data/blog/webview2.md

 WebView2 is shipped _inbox_ starting with Windows 11.

 Applications that bundle their frameworks are responsible for updating those frameworks, including minor security releases.
 For apps using the shared WebView2 runtime, WebView2 has its own updater, similar to Chrome or Edge, that runs independent of your application.
-Your app will transparently inherit any updates every time it launches.
+Updating the application's code or any of its other dependencies is still a responsibility for the developer, same as with Electron.
 Neither Electron nor WebView2 is managed by Windows Update.

 Both Electron and WebView2 inherit Chromium’s multi-process architecture - namely, a single main process that communicates with one-or-more renderer processes.